piskvorky/sqlitedict/README.rst

 Installation
 ------------

-The module has no dependencies beyond 2.6 <= Python and should work without problems in python 3 series (tested on 3.4.)
+The module has no dependencies beyond 2.5 <= Python and should work without problems in python 3 series (tested on 3.3 and forward)
 Install or upgrade with:

     sudo easy_install -U sqlitedict